Jaimilit/beyond-the-barbell/README.md

 Products page: A user can view all the products offered and sort through the products offered.
 Can sort by category, rating, & price.
 Users can also use the search feature as well.

 Train With Us: There are two options here: Memberships & Personal training sessions.
-Memberships to purchase are 3, 6, & 12 months, while a user can purhcase personal training sessions in 1, 5, or 10 sessions.
+Memberships to purchase are 3, 6, & 12 months, while a user can purchase personal training sessions in 1, 5, or 10 sessions.

 Competitions: You must be logged in to join a competition, but here users can see which competitions they can join.
 They can also view and delete their competitions as well.